savob/savobajic.ca/content/projects/personal/clock.md

 {{< fig src="/images/clock-on-wall.jpg" caption="Clock in place on my wall. *(It's more legible in person!)*" >}}

-We'll see if the static issues return in the winter!
-It's hard to generate the same level of static in the middle of summer as I write this.
+~~We'll see if the static issues return in the winter!
+It's hard to generate the same level of static in the middle of summer as I write this.~~

+*EDIT (2025-01-05): Decoupling capacitors seem to have done the trick, ticking along steady regardless of season or outfit!*

 ### Final Comments